 - Vonage: We chose Vonage as the best phone service for Microsoft Teams integration.
 However, its more than 50 voice and unified communication features make it a worthy candidate for any small business.
 The Vonage Conference Bridge feature allows you to connect up to 30 participants and add or mute individuals from the easy-to-use dashboard.
 Pricing for the entry-level Mobile plan with unlimited calls starts at $19.99 per monthly line.

 - Nextiva: Our Nextiva review named it the best business phone system for CRM integration, but we also believe that its business phone app is a powerful tool for collaboration and productivity for remote workers.
 Users can instantly call, chat, video or share screens with groups of people and enjoy HD audio conferencing with up to 200 participants per room.
 Each license allows up to nine participants to join a conference together.
 Pricing for Nextiva’s entry-level Essential plan starts at $23.95 for one to four users with discounts of up to 25% available for larger businesses paying annually.

 - Dialpad: In our review of Dialpad, we selected it as the best business phone system for voice intelligence with mobile capabilities that go above and beyond the average phone service.
 Dialpad’s AI-powered features are incredible for conferencing with real-time transcriptions and sentiment analysis – transforming your conversions into actionable data your team can use to learn more from every interaction that takes place.
 Pricing for Dialpad’s Business Communications plan starts at $15 per monthly user with unlimited calling and a long list of advanced features and integrations.

 If you need to conduct conference calls frequently for your business, consider purchasing a business phone system to ensure clear communication and easy setup.
-However, in a pinch, organizing a conference call via iPhone can be just as effective.
+However, organizing a conference call via iPhone in a pinch can be just as effective.